Electrical Stimulation Therapy

 At our Edmonton, AB physiotherapy practice, our main priorities are your comfort, safety, and dignity.

-From there, one of our licensed physiotherapists will create an individualized treatment plan, based on your specific needs.
+In addition, one of our licensed physiotherapists will create an individualized treatment plan, based on your specific needs.

 Find relief for your pain today!